Dutch-Raptor/compose/compose-error-codes/src/codes/errors/E0004_mutate_immutable_variable.md

 ### Explanation

 In Compose, variables are **immutable by default**.
-This means you can assign to them once, and any attempt to reassign will result in an error.
+This means you can assign to them once, but attempting to reassign will produce an error.

-If you need a variable to hold a changing value — such as inside a loop, or during incremental updates — you must explicitly mark it as `mut`:
+To allow a variable to change over time, declare it as **mutable** using `mut`:

 ```compose
 let mut counter = 0;
 counter = counter + 1;
 ```

-This helps prevent accidental mutations, encourages more predictable code, and supports functional-style programming patterns.
+This design prevents accidental changes and helps promote safer and more predictable code.

 ---